neallyboy/ford-web-scrapper/README.md

 docker push neallyboy/ford-web-scrapper
 ```

-This will build a local image, tag the image, and push to the Docker Hub repo so that it can be available in the cloud.
+This will push the `neallyboy/ford-web-scrapper` image to the Docker Hub repo so that it can be available in the cloud.

 5. **Pull the image from Docker Hub to your local machine**